Power Rankings: Top 10 TV Shows of 2025 (Updated Monthly)

 Genre: Sci-Fi Drama

-About: Andor returns for its highly anticipated second and final season, delivering a gripping, mature, and unflinchingly realistic take on the Star Wars universe.
+About: Will any show knock Andor out of the top spot?
+This masterpiece delivers a gripping, mature, and unflinchingly realistic take on the Star Wars universe.
 Set a year after the Ferrix uprising, Season 2 follows Cassian Andor (Diego Luna) as he navigates the perilous path from reluctant survivor to rebel hero.

 The Pitt